 Q Ratio = Market Value of Assets / Replacement Cost of Capital

-- The market value of assets reflects the current market value of all the assets, whether movable or immovable.
+- The market value of assets reflects all the assets’ current market value, whether movable or immovable.

 - Replacement costReplacement CostReplacement Cost is the capital amount required to replace the current asset with a similar one at the present market rate.
-Usually, assets replacement occurs when their repair & maintenance charges surge beyond a reasonable level. indicates that if assets are sold today, then what will be the value that the company is able to collect if it liquidates.
+Usually, assets replacement occurs when their repair & maintenance charges surge beyond a reasonable level. indicates that if assets are sold today, then what will be the value that the company can collect if it liquidates.